On the in vivo recognition of kidney stones using machine learning: Design of a set of kidney stone recognition methods.

 \subsection{Deep-learning based classification methods.}

-The efficiency of deep-learning models lies on their ability to automatically extract highly discriminating features \cite{litjens2017}.
-Section \ref{dl_networks} presents the deep learning models that were designed for the kidney stone classification.
-Then Section \ref{deep_features} highlights the discrimination ability of the extracted deep-features.
+The efficiency of deep-learning models lies on their ability to automatically extract highly discriminating features~\cite{litjens2017survey}.
+Section \textit{``Training of the chosen deep-learning models''} presents the deep learning models that were designed for the kidney stone classification.
+Then Section \textit{``Visualization of deep-feature data''} highlights the discrimination ability of the extracted deep-features.